 Rich Espresso Waves

-Honestly, I think rich brunette shades deserve more love during winter.
-While everyone else is obsessed with going platinum, deep chocolate another ball of range.
-These colors frame the face beautifully, draw attention to the eyes, and give the skin a dewy, lit-from-within glow.
+Frankly speaking, I believe that the rich brunette colorations should be loved more in winter.
+Each and every one of us is preoccupied with going platinum deep chocolate another ball of range.
+These colors are beautiful frames around the face, highlight the eyes, and provide the skin with dewy and light-within appearance.
 Simple?
 Yes.
 Timeless?
 Absolutely.

 Sleek Ombre Perfection